Meghana2119/holiday-booking-api/README.md

 ## Error Handling
 - Appropriate HTTP response codes and error messages are returned for various error scenarios.

-## Testing (Optional)
+## Testing
 Testing is essential for ensuring the quality and reliability of the API.
-You can use tools like Postman or automated testing frameworks to test the API endpoints.
+You can use tools like Postman,automated testing frameworks to test the API endpoints or jest.

 ### Example Test
 1. Start the server.
 2. Use Postman to send a GET request to `http://localhost:3000/destinations` and verify the response.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MN License.
 # holiday-booking-api
 # holiday-booking-api